sourcegraph/sourcegraph-public-snapshot/doc/code_navigation/explanations/auto_indexing.md

 ## Language support

-Auto-indexing is currently available for Go, TypeScript, JavaScript, Python and Ruby repositories.
+Auto-indexing is currently available for Go, TypeScript, JavaScript, Python, Ruby and JVM repositories.
 See also [dependency navigation](features.md#dependency-navigation) for instructions on how to setup cross-dependency navigation depending on what language ecosystem you use.

 ## Lifecycle of an indexing job